EAL

 Olive class

 The room has some distinct areas designed to develop specific English skills: all around the class there are many visual aids about parts of speech and vocabulary.
-There are also many games (i.e Dolls’ house, inflatable balls, board games, puzzles) and the interactive displays are designed to support children’s learning.
+There are also many games (i.e dolls’ house, inflatable balls, board games, puzzles) and the interactive displays are designed to support children’s learning.

 The Book corner is a quite area by the window that gives the children the chance to develop their reading skills and encourages them to read for pleasure.
 Our books collection includes many dual language texts too.